-• Percentage of financed projects relating to this project category for which the projects do not involve the financing of research into any controversial business areas, such as armaments, crude oil, coal, nuclear power or tobacco.
+Percentage of assets for which the projects do not involve the financing of research into any controversial business areas, such as armaments, crude oil, coal, nuclear power or tobacco.

-Project category B: Inclusion and social coherence
+B. Inclusion and social coherence

 1. Non-discriminatory access to programmes/offers/services